 Leading industry products, a diverse portfolio, unique technologies and manufacturing scale and a strong reputation enable Texas Instruments to generate stable and recurring cash flows.

-As a result, Texas Instruments has paid uninterrupted dividends since 1962 and it has recorded an impressive annual dividend growth rate of approximately 29% over the last decade.
+As a result, Texas Instruments has paid uninterrupted dividends since 1962 and it has recorded an impressive annual dividend growth rate of approximately 34.2% over the last three years.

-2017 marked the company’s 14th consecutive year of dividend increases, wherein Texas Instruments raised its dividend by 24%.
-The company has also committed to return all of its free cash flow to shareholders through dividends and stock repurchases.
+Last year marked the company’s 14th consecutive year of dividend increases, wherein Texas Instruments raised its dividend by nearly 25%.

-Given its predictable cash flow generation, impressive dividend track record and reasonable payout ratio of 50%, the company should be able to continue rewarding shareholders with double-digit dividend growth in the years ahead.
+Given its predictable cash flow generation, impressive dividend track record and reasonable payout ratio,, the company should be able to continue rewarding shareholders with double-digit dividend growth in the years ahead.

-Costco Wholesale Corporation (NASDAQ:COST) is a membership warehouse club with more than 740 store locations that provide merchandise at low prices to its members.
+Costco Wholesale (NASDAQ:COST) is a membership warehouse club with more than 500 U.S. store locations that provide merchandise at low prices to its members.
 Costco sells a wide range of products, including packaged foods, groceries, appliances, cleaning supplies, clothing and electronics.
-It also has a growing online presence with 4% of its total revenues coming from e-commerce sales.

-The company is the world’s second-largest retailer by sales and it generates over 85% of its sales in North America.
-Costco’s membership base is growing with a renewal rate of 90% in the U.S. and Canada, and 87% on a worldwide basis in 2017.
+The company is the world’s second-largest retailer by sales and it generates the majority of its sales in North America.
+Costco’s membership base is growing with a renewal rate of over 90% as of its December 2018 quarter.

 Over its 35 years of existence, Costco has succeeded in providing a great customer experience by blending together the convenience of specialty departments and a selection of wide merchandise at affordable prices.
 It has become a trusted name owing to its low cost and quality merchandise.